Iamvivek-gupta/interview/system.Design.md

 # Normalisation DBMS
-Normalization in DBMS (Database Management System) is a process used to organize a database in a way that reduces redundancy and improves data integrity.
+Normalization in DBMS (Database Management System) is a process used to organize a data in database in a way that reduces redundancy and improves data integrity.
 Here's a simple explanation:

 1. **Reduces Redundancy**: It ensures that the same piece of data is not stored in multiple places.
 This helps save space and makes the database more efficient.
 2. **Improves Data Integrity**: By organizing data into related tables, it ensures that updates, deletions, and insertions are done consistently, preventing errors.